patch

-At PATCH (Passionate Adopters Targeting Change with Hope), we are committed to challenging systemic failures in adoption and advocating for meaningful reform.
+At PATCH we are committed to challenging systemic failures in adoption and advocating for meaningful reform.
 Our mission is to empower adoptive families, enhance understanding, and drive change to push for the delivery of the support that every child and family deserves to thrive.
 PATCH was established to illuminate the challenges faced by many adopters in crisis, exposing the inadequacies and harmful nature of current systems.

 patch pathway